DVAR: Adversarial Multi-Agent Debate for Video Authenticity Detection: DVAR

 Given the set of trace-level signals, the final decision requires consolidating heterogeneous evidence into a global conclusion.
 Each trace contributes either a resolved decision $r_i$ or a cost-based signal $\Delta \ell_j$, and these signals may not always be fully consistent across traces.
 Therefore, a dedicated aggregation step is necessary to reconcile local evidence and produce a unified outcome.

 We introduce an Arbiter module that performs constrained aggregation over the collected signals.
 The Arbiter operates primarily on these structured trace-level signals, which encode the outcome of prior reasoning and cost evaluation.
 Its role is to consolidate them into a globally consistent decision and generate a structured output (\textit{e.g.}, label, confidence, and supporting evidence).

-Importantly, the Arbiter does not introduce new hypotheses or perform unconstrained reasoning.
-It aggregates and summarizes the results produced in earlier stages.
 While auxiliary inputs such as frames and debate records are provided for interpretability, the final decision remains grounded in the structured signals.
 To ensure stability and reproducibility, the Arbiter operates under a fixed prompt template with deterministic decoding, and its output is restricted to a predefined JSON schema.
-This design limits variability and prevents free-form responses.

 Overall, the Arbiter serves as a structured aggregation interface that consolidates trace-level evidence, rather than an independent decision-making component.